Last updated on March 23, 2026

 Cabal Coffers

 Cabal Coffers is one of the best lands to include in a mono-black deck.
-It won’t take long for this land to start generating a ton of black mana for you, allowing you to keep up with or outpace your opponents in a color that struggles playing extra lands on its own.
+It won’t take long to start generating a ton of black mana, allowing you to keep up with or outpace your opponents in a color that struggles with playing extra lands on its own.

 #5.
 Gaea’s Cradle + Serra’s Sanctum

 Gaea's Cradle and Serra's Sanctum are both incredibly powerful in the right decks.
-Green is a good color for creature-heavy decks, and white is pretty much always in enchantment decks, making these auto includes in either one if you can afford it.
+Green is a good color for creature-heavy decks, and white is pretty much always in enchantment decks, making this green land and white land auto includes in either one if you can afford it.
+Tolarian Academy is even better, but banned in Commander.

 #4.
 Urza’s Saga